uprtcl/spec/Readme.md

 }
 ```

-## Structured and Linked Data
+## Linked Data

-The two significant differences between the _Prtcl and GIT is that the _Prtcl works with JSON objects instead of a folder of files, and that the _Prtcl is designed around these objects being linked among them.
+The two significant differences between the _Prtcl and GIT is that the _Prtcl works with JSON objects instead of a folder of files, and that the _Prtcl is designed around these objects being linked together.

-The data object can be any JSON object.
-The _Prtcl does not imposes its structure.

-However, the actions of branching and merging do depend on the data structure.
-We provide libraries for branching and merging linked/nested objects which will be described later.

-One common use case of linking two objects/contexts is to have a soft link from the parent to the child that points to one _perspective_ of the child.
-Soft links remains the same even if the content of that perspective of the child object changes.
+One common use case of linking objects/contexts is to have a soft link from the parent to the child that points to one _perspective_ of the child.
+The figure below shows how two contexts can be linked to one parent context using soft links.

 <p align="center">
   <img src="https://collectiveone-b1.s3.us-east-2.amazonaws.com/Web/uprtcl-linked-objects.png" alt="The Underscore Protocol" width="700" />
 </p>
 <br/>

+## Data Structure

+> This section is under construction

+The _Prtcl does not impose a structure to the JSON objects with which it works.
+However, some operations, like branching and merging, do depend on the data structure.
+The _Prtcl tools provide routines that help handle the most common cases, and let developers extend these to fit their own needs.

+## Service Providers

+> This section is under construction

+The _Prtcl is platform-agnostic, meaning that the objects can be stored on any platform, including a web-server, a blockchain or a distributed storage network like IPFS.

+## Context Rendering

+> This section is under construction

+Objects created with the _Prtcl can live on many platforms, be used by many apps, and be modified by many authors.

+In this environment, having common and reusable tools to render contexts on a web-browser is considered a key aspect of the technology.

 ## Example - A Document